 To conclude, as stated at the outset, we understand the considerable challenges which the Health Board faces in providing services against a backdrop of scarcity of workforce.
 We have always worked closely and productively in partnership with the Health Board, and have been at the fore of developing innovative and creative integrated services to address the needs of our populations.
 It is a disappointing position for us to find ourselves in as a Council, to have to respond negatively to a formal consultation.
-Our concerns are that the option appraisal itself appears significantly flawed, and whilst it is heartening to hear about the commitment to improving out of hospital provision we are struggling to understand what this enhancement will look like and to understand in granular terms what the detail of investment will look like and how it will benefit Monmouthshire.
+We hope that we can learn from this position we find our organisations in and ensure we properly engage and plan together around our most significant services going forward.
+Our concerns are that the option appraisal itself appears significantly flawed and was not developed in partnership with us.
+Whilst it is heartening to hear about the commitment to improving out of hospital provision, we are struggling to understand what this enhancement will look like and to understand in granular terms what the detail of investment will look like and how it will benefit Monmouthshire.
 As a partner public body we understand the necessity for any significant change to model the impact on current and future generations and we can-not see that this has been meaningfully appraised in this set of proposals.

 Our response, whilst negative to these particular proposals, also represents a continued commitment to integrated working, and effective partnership and we welcome the opportunity to develop and shape an alternative set of proposals with you.
+As a consequence of the substantial issues raised in this response we would proposed that: